 Warships and especially battleships always represented a major capital expense for any nation, even for the United States.
 It is no wonder that politicians and democratic governments tried to burden naval planners with financial restrictions, sometimes even law enforced.

-Steel built capital ship progression was pretty slow and was happening on many independent threads in the first years from USS Monitor and HMS Warrior up to early 1890s.
+Steel built capital ship progression was pretty slow and was happening on many independent threads in the first years from USS Monitor and HMS Warrior up to the early 1890s.
 By that time most of the navies have arrived to a form and size that was deemed optimal and cost effective enough to build up a fleet of repeat designs with relative minimal changes.
-Ships were in the 10.000 tons range, about twice the size of the original iron armor clad ships of the line of the 1860s.
+Ships were in the 10.000 tons range, about twice the size of the original iron armor clad ships of the line from the 1860s.
 From 1890 until 1900 battleship size hardly grew and this was the period when the USN entered the game in earnest, being a solely coastal defense force in the past decades.
 During this period the following classes entered service:

 - BB-1 (3 ships) Indiana class 1895 (10.200t) – still limited to coastal ops.